Minnesota Absentee Ballot Guide

 Register to vote

-You can also use our Voter Registration Widget.
+Finally, you can also use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the Secretary of State (the address is on the form).

 Verify your registration